israpps/FreeMcBoot-Installer/test/6_FAQ.md

 ## What's the "HDD OSD"?

 The "HDD OSD" is also known as the "Browser update v2.00", which adds support for the HDD unit.
-Only supported by "FAT" PlayStation 2 consoles and was only officially released in territories which received the HDD unit.
+Only officially [^70kHDD] supported by "FAT" PlayStation 2 consoles and was only officially released in territories which received the HDD unit.

+[^70kHDD]: HDD-OSD can work on any model with HDD. including `SCPH-70xxx` and PSX-DESR. but sony only wanted it to be used on FAT models.

 ## What's the boot ROM?

-As for the boot ROM, it refers to the chip on the console which contains the OSD (Aka the "BIOS").
+As for the boot ROM, it refers to the chip on the console which contains the OSD (amongst a lot of things).
 Sony calls it the boot ROM, and it makes sense because it doesn't really provide basic input/output like the term BIOS describes.

 ## What happened to FMCB original devs?
 Jimmikaelkael and neme were very busy with life for quite a long while, and sp193 had a number of ideas that he wanted to try out.